annabrown2/TranscriptAnalysis_WithCLAN/STEP1.md

 2. e.g. laughs becomes `&=laughs`

 #### If the marker is providing context to the transcript…
-e.g. information about what is happening during the speech
+e.g. information about what is happening during the speech.
 1. add “%act:(followed by a tab space)”
 2. The marking on an interruption would become `%act:	[Interruption 00:17:20-00:17:40]`